 The Enneagram has been growing in popularity, but what’s it all about?
-And how does it apply to your family relationships?
+And how does the Enneagram apply to your family relationships?
 We’re glad you asked . . .

 What is the Enneagram?

 The Enneagram personality assessment comes from the Greek word that literally means a 9-sided object.
 And not surprisingly, it offers nine different personality types categorized by your motivation.
-So, even though three people might run a marathon, somebody who’s a type one might do so to get in better shape and improve themselves, whereas somebody who’s a type 2 might enjoy the social aspect of running, and somebody who’s a type 3 might do so for the joy of competition or prestige associated with running the race, and so on.
+With the Enneagram, it’s important to remember that it’s your motivation, not your actual behavior that really matters.
+So, even though three people might run a marathon, somebody who’s a Type 1 might do so to get in better shape and improve themselves, whereas somebody who’s a Type 2 might enjoy the social aspect of running, and somebody who’s a Type 3 might do so for the joy of competition or prestige associated with running the race, and so on.

 You can read many more thorough analyses here, but here are the nine types at a glance.

-- Type 1: “The Perfectionist” or “The Advocate“- Type 1s love to do things well.
+- Type 1: “The Perfectionist” or “The Advocate“- Ones love to do things well.
 They care about the details and have a strong sense of what’s right and wrong, and the way things should be done.

 - Type 2: “The Helper“.
 Twos really value people and relationships and go out of their way to make sure everyone feels loved and included.
 They’re usually excellent at reading emotion.

-- Type 3: “The Challenger“.
+- Type 3: “The Challenger” or “Achiever”.
 Threes love to be admired and for their work to have meaning.
 They’re very adaptable and able to quickly size up new people and situations.

-- Type 4: “The Individualist” Fours have a deep longing to feel special and to differentiate themselves from the crowd.
+- Type 4: “The Individualist” If you’re a Type 4, you may have a deep longing to feel special and to differentiate themselves from the crowd.
 They are often great artists and writers, as they have rich imaginations.

-- Type 5: “The Investigator” Fives are excellent strategizers and deep thinkers.
+- Type 5: “The Investigator” Type 5’s are excellent strategizers and deep thinkers.
 Their minds are always working, and pursue their interests with great intensity.